trailblazing/tute/README.md

-**Tute** <= **mytetra_webengine** <= **MyTetra**
+**Tute** <= **mytetra_webengine** <= **MyTetra** -- Thanks to MyTetra

-It's a note.
+Tute aims to provide some basic components of personal knowledge management in an free/libre, open source and decentralized way.

+Currently,

+It has a note component working on topics.

-It is a lightweight web browser.
-A knowledge management system equipped with an embedded web browser derived from Qt::WebEngine (Chromium-based).
-A lightweight browser embedded in a note management application provides an easy way to combine tabs, bookmarks and history management, as well as internal and external search together.
+It has an embedded and customized web browser, which provides an easy way to combine tabs, bookmarks and history management (the browser currently derived from Qt::WebEngine (Chromium-based)).

+Local and internet search functions come out from the note and the browser.

-It's a client.
-You can manage your remote service with XML-RPC.
+It has a client.
+You can manage your remote service via XML-RPC.

-The next step, I aim to append some real-time collaborative editing functions.
+If someday,

+It can listen to some local screen capture or other content queries trigged by the user, that should not be a surprise.

+Same as the real-time collaborative editing functions, should it?

-Should you need more functions? feel free to contact me: hughvonyoung[at]gmail.com
+Should you expect more novel features? feel free to contact me: hughvonyoung[at]gmail.com.

+Welcome to fork and give back :)

 Please note that Tute is distributed under the GPL v3.

 ##How to remote synchronize Tute
 _______________________________________________________________________

-Currently I choose Dropbox
+Currently I chose Dropbox

 Move files to Dropbox:
 ```
 	rsync -n -avhSDHAX  --progress --delete --ignore-errors --force --stats "./bin/" "~/dropbox/knowledge\ management/."
 ```
-After that, change settings from contextmenu: Main Menu: Tools: Main Preferences: Main: "Data directory" and "Trash directory".
-Point them to new "data" and "trash" folders.
+After that, change settings from contextmenu of Record View on the left side: Main Menu: Tools: Main Preferences: "Main" tag: "Root directory".
+Point it to the parent folder where you want "data" and "trash" to locate (E.g.: "~/dropbox/knowledge\ management/bin".
+Leave the "Data directory" and the "Trash directory" as "./data" and "./trash" are OK).

 ##How to build Tute
 _______________________________________________________________________